Frequently And Never Asked Questions

 Predicted change in winter precipitation between 2010 and 2060, measured in millimeters/day.
 Brownish colors indicate decreased rain/snow and the greenish/bluish colors indicate increased rain/snow (From Deser, 2020)

-This recent twitter thread provides a great example.
+In the context of climate prediction, the uncertainty trough may be more applicable to climate modelers as a group, rather than to individual climate modelers.
+This recent Twitter discussion provides an illustration of the uncertainty trough in climate modeling.
 At the end of the 2021 COP26 climate conference in Glasgow, it was widely reported that the conference had managed to keep the goal of limiting to global warming 1.5 degC alive.
 It turns out that this statement relies upon certain carbon sinks persisting after zero emissions is reached.
-Although some experts on carbon sinks believe this will be the case, and carbon sink models support this idea, other experts weren't so sure because we have no actual experience of how carbon sinks will behave in a "zero emission" world.
-(When relying on inductive models, one may not be able to confidently extrapolate them to unprecedented scenarios.)
+Although some experts on carbon sinks believe this will be the case, and carbon sink models support this idea, other experts weren't that sure because we have no actual experience of how carbon sinks will behave in a "zero emission" world.
+(When relying on inductive models, we may not be able to confidently extrapolate them to unprecedented scenarios.)